 Most of the stock exchanges require listed companies to declare their financial performance at least once a quarter.
 Almost all companies follow March, June, September and December quarters for this purpose.
 Companies declare their quarterly and year-till-date financial results within 45 days from the end of the quarter.
 Such results are available on the websites of companies as well as stock exchanges.

 An investor should study all the quarterly results declared by her companies.
-However, she should not be overly concerned of subdued performance in one or two quarters.
+However, she should not be overly concerned about subdued performance in one or two quarters.
 She should try to see the company performance in light of the general economic scenario.
 However, if a company is continuously declaring poor financial results, then the investor should analyse whether she has missed something during her diligence before buying the stock.
 In case she finds out any vital information that changes her views about the company then she should consider exiting the stock.

 2. Changes in Shareholding Pattern: